Edward William Cole: Other publishing activities

-Under the "W. T. Cole" and "Cole's Book Arcade" imprints, Cole published books on many subjects from war and peace to spiritualism, from popular works of adventure and humour to volumes of sheet music and the great literary classics.
-He also published many book series, including the Federation of the World Library, the Cream of Human Thought Library, the Commonwealth Library, Cole's Commonwealth Music Books and Coles Useful Books.
+Under the "E. W. Cole" and "Cole's Book Arcade" imprints, Cole published books on many subjects from war and peace to spiritualism, from popular works of adventure and humour to volumes of sheet music and the great literary classics.
+He also published many book series, including the Federation of the World Library, the Cream of Human Thought Library, the Commonwealth Series, Cole's Commonwealth Music Books and Cole's Useful Books.
 Authors published ranged from Henry Lawson to W. T. Stead.

 Horticulture books

 Cole also had great success publishing gardening and horticultural literature.
 Cole’s Penny Garden Guide was abridged from the Law Somner and Co.
 Handbook to the Garden (1880), a device much used by Cole.
 His biggest garden success was Cole’s Australasian Gardening and Domestic Floriculture (1897) by William Elliott.
 He also published Hamilton McEwin’s The Fruitgrower’s Handbook, and reprinted others, such as John Lockley’s Rose Growing Made Easy, under his imprint.
 Cole’s The Happifying Gardening Hobby (1918), an endearing anthology of words and pictures, embodied his altruistic wish for universal health and happiness.
 Historian Ken Duxbury describes this work as a "sort of horticultural version" of Cole’s Funny Picture Book.
 Cole also edited a booklet entitled Cotton Growing: The Coming Leading Industry in Australia in 1905 and in 1913, the second edition of The Fruitgrower’s Handbook.
 Over the next two years, he published two works by A. E. Cole (no relation) The Bouquet: Australian Flower Gardening and The Australian Floral Almanac.